Seirdy/seirdy.one/content/posts/floss-security.md

 [CVE-2022-0185 - Winning a $31337 Bounty after Pwning Ubuntu and Escaping Google's KCTF Containers](https://www.willsroot.io/2022/01/cve-2022-0185.html)

-I _highly_ encourage giving it a read; it's the perfect example of using fuzzing and with an address sanitizer to find a vulnerability, reproducing the vulnerability (by writing a tiny C program), _then_ diving into the source code to find and fix the cause, and finally reporting the issue (with a patch!).
+I _highly_ encourage giving it a read; it's the perfect example of fuzzing with sanitizers to find a vulnerability, reproducing the vulnerability (by writing a tiny C program), _then_ diving into the source code to find and fix the cause, and finally reporting the issue (with a patch!).
 When source isn't available, the vendor would assume responsibility for the "find and fix" steps.

 The fact that some of the most-used pieces of FLOSS in existence have been the biggest beneficiaries of source-agnostic approaches to vulnerability analysis should be quite revealing.
 The source code to these projects has received attention from millions of eyes, yet they _still_ invest in fuzzing infrastructure and vulnerability-hunters prefer analyzing artifacts over inspecting the source.